f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 The outage for a service only upgrade on the system controller is smaller than if the entire OS was upgraded.
 A service upgrade will not cause a reboot of the controllers, where an OS upgrade will.
 If the OS does not need to be upgraded to address an issue, then you can choose to only upgrade the services.
 The OS is more of the container/OS layer, where most of the F5 specific code is in the service layer.
 Most upgrades currently require both service and OS to be upgraded, but in the future this service vs. OS upgrades may become available.
 Upgrades are easily accomplished via the system controller UI.
 First you would upload F5OS images for both the controllers as well as the partitions into the system controllers.

-Uploading Controller and Partition Images via the GUI
+Uploading Controller and Partition Images via the webUI
 -----------------------------------------------------

 You can do this from the **Software Management -> Partitions Image** and **Controller Images** pages.